flotools/flotools/README.md

 More information about purchasing a license can be found [here.](https://wiki.keyboardmaestro.com/manual/Purchase)

 Keyboard Maestro occasionally provides spoken notifications to alert you to tasks it's performing in the background.
 If these become bothersome, you can turn them off by going to system preferences, notifications, and choosing Keyboard Maestro Engine from the table.
-Then select "none" under Alert Style.
+Then set the "allow notifications" toggle to off.

 ### Flo Tools Installation